td2014/JHCourse3Proj/README.md

 without changing the column name.
 The column value should be interpreted as being "the mean of"" the variable in a given column.

-The run_analysis.R script is fairly well documented (both in terms of explicit variable names and comments) which describe the processing steps in greater detail.
+The run_analysis.R script is documented (both in terms of explicit variable names and comments) which describe the processing steps in greater detail.